tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/dynamical_modeling.rst

 Introduction
 ============

 In Tudat, it is possible to perform the numerical propagation of different types of dynamics, namely:

 - :ref:`translational_dynamics`: the translational state of a body is propagated;
 - :ref:`rotational_dynamics`: the rotational state of a body is propagated;
 - :ref:`mass_dynamics`: the mass of a body is propagated.

-Furthermore, any combination of any number of types of dynamics, for any number of bodies, can be defined.
-When more than one dynamical quantity is propagated, we refer to a :ref:`multi_type_dynamics` simulation.
-Conversely, when more than one body is numerically propagated, we refer to a :ref:`multi_body_dynamics` simulation.
+Furthermore, any combination of any number of types of dynamics for any number of bodies can be defined.
+Therefore, in Tudat we also have:

+- :ref:`multi_type_dynamics`: more than one dynamical quantity is propagated for a single body;
+- :ref:`multi_body_dynamics`: only one dynamical quantity is propagated for multiple bodies;
+- a combination of the two: more than one dynamical quantity is propagated for multiple bodies.

 .. note::